varistov/MrKatze_bot/README.md

 ## Features:
 - bot protection: verify new users with captchas, auto kick spamming bots

-- log protection: let the bot manage your invitation links; bots can not even join your group
+- log protection: let me manage your invitation links; bots can not even join your group

 - notes: add notes for your user